 For those clients who prefer to have me mark the hard copy, I red-pencil edit, using traditional proofreading symbols, write my queries and suggestions on Post-its, and mail the manuscript or document back.

 If you’d like to get started, please fill out the Client Questionnaire.
-When you’ve completed the form, click Send at the bottom of the page.Your questionnaire will be sent to me via e-mail, and I will be in touch with you shortly.
+When you have completed the form, click Send at the bottom of the page.Your questionnaire will be sent to me via e-mail, and I will be in touch with you shortly.

 You can find Seattle Editing on Thumbtack.com